alejandrochang/StudyGuideNotes/javascript.md

 # JavaScript

 ### Function Declaration vs. Function Expression?
-Function declerations defines a function with the specified parameters.
+Function declarations defines a function with the specified parameters.
+The function expression is a function that can be declared/assigned to a variable, const etc. Function declararations are hoisted to the top of the program while function expressions aren't.

 ### What does the return of [1].push([1]) produce?
 The above code prints out 2, as the .push() method returns the length of the array.